watty62/SOD/Scottish_Government.md

 _RoS_ publishes [four sets of data](https://www.ros.gov.uk/data-and-statistics) such as House Price Statistics.
 It appears to be a mix of commercial and openly licenced data.
 The [copyright page](https://www.ros.gov.uk/crown-copyright-and-copyright-licences) doesn't help to work out which data sets are OGL licenced.

-_SCTS_ produces three sets of reports under [Official Statistics](https://www.scotcourts.gov.uk/about-the-scottish-court-service/reports-data) which begin as web pages, link to a series of PDFs many of which theh nae links to heavily-locked down XLSX files.
+_SCTS_ produces three sets of reports under [Official Statistics](https://www.scotcourts.gov.uk/about-the-scottish-court-service/reports-data) which begin as web pages, link to a series of PDFs many of which then have links to heavily-locked down XLSX files.
 Getting at the data, which at least is [OGL3 licenced](https://www.scotcourts.gov.uk/meta/crown-copyright), is a real challenge.

 #### Executive NDPBs